CrazyAmphibian/Osmosis/readme.txt

 	if you do not wish to manually build, executables are released when there is a significant feature disparity.

 known issues/notes:
-	images are loaded/unloaded into memory as needed, and may cause stutter when scrolling
+	on windows a firewall popup occurs upon first startup this is, from my best guess, because the engine opens a local debug server feel free to disable it if it seems spooky, the program makes no network calls on its own images are loaded/unloaded into memory as needed, and may cause stutter when scrolling
 		- this doesn't have a good solution, as storing image data into memory is costly images are not initialized at startup (too long), and may result in flashes of color when scrolling quickly when program has just started